rafaelcaricio/django-pyvows/README.md

 ### HTTP Client

 We support `django.test.Client`, the methods `DjangoContext.get` and `DjangoContext.post` are actually simple wrappers around it so [the usage](https://docs.djangoproject.com/en/1.8/topics/testing/tools/#the-test-client) is the same.
+The test client is also available in the `DjangoContext` instance as `self.client`.

 ### Assertions